unjs/nitro/docs/content/2.deploy/providers/aws-via-flightcontrol.md

 2. Create an account at [AWS](https://portal.aws.amazon.com/billing/signup) (if you don't already have one)
 3. Link your AWS account to Flightcontrol
 4. Authorize the Flightcontrol Github App to access your chosen repositories, public or private.
+5. Create a Flightcontrol project.

+### Node.js Server

-5. Create a Flightcontrol project with configuration via the Dashboard or with configuration via `flightcontrol.json`.
+Nitro can be deployed to AWS via Flightcontrol as a Node.js server.
+To deploy your application as a Node.js server, create a Flightcontrol project with configuration via the Dashboard or with configuration via `flightcontrol.json`.

-### Create a Project with Configuration via the Dashboard
+#### Create a Project with Configuration via the Dashboard

 1. Create a Flightcontrol project from the Dashboard.
 Select a repository for the source.
 2. Select the `GUI` Config Type.